jakubfaliszewski/flat-design-is-dead/README.md

 > #### Website preview is available on Github
 > #### https://jakubfaliszewski.github.io/neomorph/

-1. Grab the code using code.
+1. Grab the code using Git.
 2. If you don't have Angular CLI, install it.
 Just follow instructions on [documentation](https://angular.io/guide/setup-local).
 3. `npm i` that bastard.
 3. Ready?
 Now just type `ng s -o` in console inside project directory.